MetaCluster: Enabling Deep Compression of Kolmogorov-Arnold Network: Experiments

 Table \ref{tab:conv_cv} demonstrates that, aside from MetaFastKANConv, the Meta variants match or exceed the classification accuracy of all the non-Meta variants at a reduced memory cost.
 For example, in the case of MetaKANConv on Cifar-10, the reduced memory cost is up to $4.5\times$ (from 13.7 MB to 3.1 MB) compared to KANConv.
 Upon clustering, we find that the compression factor increases by a factor of $7.1\times$ (from 3.1 MB to 435.34 KB).
 In total, compared to the KANConv, the MetaClusterKANConv achieves a reduction of up to $31.7\times$ (from 13.7 MB to 435.34 KB).
 For such a reduction in storage cost, after fine-tuning, we find there is a negligible impact on the downstream classification accuracy when comparing KANConv to MetaKANConv.
 Although the non-Meta variants recover accuracy from the fine-tuning step, the recovery still leaves them far behind their original state.
-For instance, upon clustering, FastKANConv experiences up to a $5.3\times$ decrease (from 76.06\% to 14.24 \% ) in classification accuracy.
-Then, when recovered with fine-tuning, it still retains a $1.4\times$ decrease (from 76.06\% to 55.14 \%) in classification accuracy.
-Once again, as with the fully-connected architecture, these results demonstrate the importance of our MetaCluster framework for maintaining accuracy with a high compression factor.
+For instance, upon clustering, FastKANConv experiences up to a $2.93\times$ decrease (from 76.30\% to 26.01 \% ) in classification accuracy.
+Then, when recovered with fine-tuning, it still retains a $1.32\times$ decrease (from 76.30\% to 57.45 \%) in classification accuracy.
+These results again demonstrate the importance of MetaCluster for maintaining accuracy at high compression factors.